Cynthia McClain-Hill: Biography

 McClain-Hill is one of two black commissioners, as well as its third female member.

 In 2018, after concluding her time with the Los Angeles Police Commission, McClain-Hill was confirmed into the Board of Commissioners of the Los Angeles Department of Water and Power by the Los Angeles City Council on August 16, 2018.
 As appointed by Mayor Eric Garcetti, she will serve a four-year term and replaced former Board Vice-President William W. Funderburk, Jr.

 Achievements and awards

-In an annual survey of more than 65,000 of her peers, McClain-Hill was named one of Southern California’s “Super Lawyers”, from 2005-2007 and 2013-2015.
+In an annual survey of more than 65,000 of her peers, McClain-Hill was named one of Southern California’s “Super Lawyers”, from 2005 to 2007 and 2013-2015.

 McClain-Hill was the 2008 - 2009 National President of the National Association of Women Business Owners (NAWBO).
-She was also the former president of the Los Angeles chapter of the National Association of Women Business Owners (NAWBO-LA) from 1999-2001.
+She was also the former president of the Los Angeles chapter of the National Association of Women Business Owners (NAWBO-LA) from 1999 to 2001.
 McClain-Hill is a recipient of the U.S. Small Business Administration's "Women in Business Advocate Award" from NAWBO, the first annual "Ruth Standish Baldwin Award" from the Greater Sacramento Urban League, and the "Thurgood Marshall Award" from Minorities in Business Magazine.